sofiabelen/sofiabelen.github.io/content/literature/platos-republic-book-4-education-or-indoctrination/index.md

 tags:
     - philosophy
 ---
 I love that Socrates reconnects the city metaphor back to the soul, which was the original purpose for building this city.
-I was beginning to worry Plato might leave abandon us on the task of connecting the dots.
+I was beginning to worry Plato might abandon us on the task of connecting the dots.

 This book sparked for me internal discussion on different fronts, that's why this post might a bit over the place.